letsclarifythat/letsclarifythat.github.io/_posts/2023-3-7-my-research-journey-with-pteris-vittata.md

 </figure>

 <h2 id="section 3">The Superpower Called <i>Pteris vittata</i></h2>
-<p>It's a Chinese brake... a Ladder brake... also called a Brake fern...
+<p>It's a Chinese Brake... a Ladder Brake... also called a Brake fern...
 YES!
-It's the 'Super metal absorbing fern' <i>Pteris vittata</i> L.</p>
+It's the 'super metal absorbing fern' <i>Pteris vittata</i> L.</p>
 <p>The lush green treasure and its superpower were undiscovered until the beginning of the 21<sup>st</sup> century.
 It was first discovered by Lena Q. Ma and her teammates in 2001, growing abundantly on an abandoned site where wood preservation using chromated copper arsenate was carried out. <a href="https://www.nature.com/articles/35054664.pdf">Read the original report here</a>.
 <p>When no other plant species in that region could grow in the soil, this super-plant grew to tolerate 1,442–7,526 p.p.m. of toxic arsenic.
 Due to this finding, this treasure was more worthwhile than anticipated and turned out to be a super-plant.
 Thus, the world was introduced to the super metal-hyperaccumulating plant.</p>
 <h2 id="section 4">What Makes <i>Pteris vittata</i> the Best for Phytoremediation?</h2>